Dream Symbolism | The Rosetta Stone for Translating Dreams

 Symbolism of Driving

 Driving is a theme that pops up frequently in dreams, and no wonder.
 It offers many possibilities for symbolism.
 Driving is used in all sorts of comparisons, metaphors, and figures of speech.
 It’s ready-made for your dreams to tell stories about your life.
-Three quick examples:
+Three quick examples; think about each one before you read my suggestions:

 - Drive in reverse.